Dustyroom/ai-toolbox-doc/_pages/home.md

     - label: "Buy"
       url: "https://u3d.as/334o?aid=1101lHzQ"
 #  caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
-excerpt: "ChatGPT, Dall•E and Google Bard inside your Unity project."
+excerpt: "ChatGPT, DALL•E and Google Bard inside your Unity project."
 intro:
   - excerpt: 'Use the power of AI both in the Unity Editor and in your shipped games.
 It allows you to generate C# scripts from text descriptions, and generate images from text descriptions, including seamlessly tiling ones, right in your project.'
 # Centered with `type="center"`